Skip to main content

 tip

 You can use environment variables in all attribute connector configurations.
 See Variable substitution for details.
+This is useful for password and other secrets as well as for URLs that differs between environments.

 Attribute cache

 To improve performance, attribute values retrieved from attribute connectors can be stored in a cache.
 The configuration is stored in src/authorizationDomain/attributeCache.yaml.
-For more information, see the Attribute cacheOpens in a new tab section of the Access Decision Service (ADS) documentation.
+For more information, see the Attribute cachingOpens in a new tab section of the Access Decision Service (ADS) documentation.